 New graduate students may check-in to their residence halls between the hours of 8:00AM-5:00PM on Saturday, August 29, 2015.

-Please note: students with Fall 2015 assignments at the Affinia Hotel cannot check-in until 3:00 PM on Sunday, August 30, 2015.
+- Students with full semester assignments at the Affinia Hotel cannot check-in until 3:00 PM on Sunday, August 30, 2015.

 While studying and living in New York City is a unique and exciting experience, it does present several significant challenges, especially on move-in day.
 You should be sure to: